 Program Director, Sexual Risk Avoidance Specialist

 Karyn Mitchel is the Program Director at Creating Positive Relationships.
 She is passionate about helping teens navigate relationships, while pursuing their future goals.
 She has a degree in Speech Communications and her background includes work with Youth for Christ/Campus Life in Illinois and Indiana.
 Karyn became a CPR Instructor in 2004.
 She stepped into leadership as the Program Director in 2009.
 The National Abstinence Education Association (NAEA) certified her as a Sexual Risk Avoidance Specialist (SRAS) in 2013.
 Her husband, Dennie, is a Wedding Pastor and High School Biology teacher.
 They have two grown children.
 Dennie served on the board of Creating Positive Relationships for 10 years.

 Director of Community Partnerships

 Alisa joined Creating Positive Relationships in 2009 as an Instructor.
 She has since added Trainer, Scheduler, and Director of Community Partnerships to her job description.
-As Director of Community Partnerships, Alisa connects with our community partners including local schools, associates, donors and churches.
-Alisa and her husband, Fred, have 5 children ranging from elementary to college.
+As Director of Community Partnerships, Alisa connects with local schools, associates, donors and churches.
+Alisa and her husband, Fred, have 5 children ranging from high school to adult.
 One of the many benefits she enjoys about working with CPR, while she is still raising her children, is practicing with her family what she instructs for CPR and, in turn, learning from her children what kids in today’s world need.

 Cynthia (Cid) McNeilly